ahlstromcj/seq66/data/readme.txt

     https://github.com/ahlstromcj/seq66.git

-It is also installed in "/usr/local/share/doc/seq66-0.97" along with ODF spreadsheets describing the control keys and Launchpad Mini configuration.
+It is also installed in "/usr/local/share/doc/seq66-0.97" (or a later version number) along with ODF spreadsheets describing the control keys and Launchpad Mini configuration.
 It covers everything that seq66 can do.

 Prebuilt Debian packages, Windows installers, and source tarballs are available here, in the project directory for Sequencer64 packages: